CONTACTS

 • Serving of court documents abroad

-• After being informed officially of the arrest of Malaysian citizens, Malaysian Missions can contact the arrested / detained person, arrange for family / next of kin to be informed if they so wish, give advice and guidance with the primary aim of helping them to help themselves and provide a list of local doctors and lawyers.
+After being officially informed of the arrest of Malaysian citizens, Malaysian Missions can contact the arrested/detained person, arrange for family/next of kin to be informed if they so wish, give advice and guidance with the primary aim of helping and providing a list of local doctors and lawyers.

-• In the event of injury, arrest or detention, the Embassy will assist in notifying your next-of-kin if you so wish.
-Also we may assist you in the transfer of necessary emergency funds from relatives and/or friends in Malaysia.
+In the event of injury, arrest or detention, the Embassy will assist in notifying your next-of-kin if you so wish.
+Also they may assist you in the transfer of necessary emergency funds from relatives and/or friends in Malaysia.

 • Assistance to Malaysian nationals on the territory of Bulgaria